Robert Sugden: 2014–2019

 On New Year's Eve Robert finds out Ross shot him as a result of his deal with Andy.
 Robert vengefully confronts Ross with a gun until Debbie and Andy walk in.
-Robert tells Debbie what Ross did and she decides to leave the village the next day with the kids, leaving Andy and Ross devastated.
+Robert tells Debbie what Ross did and she moves the next day with the kids, leaving Andy and Ross devastated.
 Andy angrily confronts Robert, telling him he wins again.
 Robert, who had only wanted to get revenge on Ross, didn't think Andy would lose his kids as a result and feels guilty.

 In January 2016 Robert learns Aaron is running away due to his parents', Gordon (Gary Mavers) and Chas, reconciliation, Aaron collapses in Robert's arms and Robert takes him to hospital.
 Aaron has sepsis from an infection in his self-inflicted wounds.
 Aaron admits he is self-harming because of his father.
 He leaves the hospital and Robert finds him hiding in Debbie's house.
 Robert is shocked when Aaron reveals that Gordon raped him as a child.
 When Robert comes face-to-face with Gordon he tells Gordon he knows what he did to Aaron and threatens him.